 Once introductions are established, it’s recommended you review the engagement details and assess the information already provided within their documents and job history.
 Use this data to determine which questions take priority in your initial request for information.

-When working with a new client on the platform it’s mandatory for Tax Pros to request a government issued photo identification (i.e. Driver’s license, ID card, passport, etc.) before conducting any work.
+When working with a new client on the platform it’s mandatory for Tax Pros to request a government-issued photo identification (i.e. Driver’s license, ID card, passport, etc.) before conducting any work.
 Client's photo identification will remain available within their documents for future Tax Pros accepting their work requests, however, the client will need to link the document into your project.
-Request for photo identification is not necessary when working with outsourcing firms as you will not be signing as paid preparer, rather, just preparing the return and sharing a backup file with the submitting member of the firm.
+Request for photo identification is not necessary when working with outsourcing firms as you will not be signing as a paid preparer, rather, just preparing the return and sharing a backup file with the submitting member of the firm.

 Taxfyle takes information security and tax return fraud very seriously.
 While we have several technical and qualitative protocols in place to mitigate exposure, we also expect Tax Pros to ensure the identity of their clients and question any signs of fraud.
 Improvements to the Taxfyle platform are to be expected as we scale.
 Your input as a Tax Pro working within the platform is always welcome.